JoyBiswas1403/AI_ML_Internship_Elevate_Labs/README.md

 ## 📂 Repository Structure
 Each task is neatly organized in its own folder for easy navigation:

-- 📊 Task1/ – Data Cleaning & Preprocessing
+- 📊 Task1 – Data Cleaning & Preprocessing
-- 📈 Task2/ – Exploratory Data Analysis (EDA)
+- 📈 Task2 – Exploratory Data Analysis (EDA)
-- 📉 Task3/ – Linear Regression
+- 📉 Task3 – Linear Regression
-- 🧬 Task4/ – Logistic Regression Classification
+- 🧬 Task4 – Logistic Regression Classification
-- 📝 Task5, ... – Future tasks
+- 📝 Task5+ – Future tasks

 ---

 ## 🔍 What You Will Find Here
 ✔ Well-commented Python/Jupyter notebooks
-✔ Cleaned datasets used & generated
+✔ Clean datasets used & generated
 ✔ Task-specific visualizations
 ✔ Detailed methodology in each task’s README
 ✔ Main README for quick navigation